objektwerks/objektwerks/README.md

 >[Recipes](https://github.com/objektwerks/recipes)

 >**Note:** The commit numbers on this page are no longer accurate; because Github now routinely loses and/or fails to count commits!
->Hashimoto is right - Github 'is no longer a place for serious work'.
+>Hashimoto, of HashiCorp fame, is right - Github 'is no longer a place for serious work'.
 <!--- https://github.com/anuraghazra/github-readme-stats --->